University of North Carolina Athletics

 • Anson Dorrance won six times as the women’s soccer team’s head coach and won the men’s NCOY award in 1987, when he led the Tar Heels to the Final Four.

-• Levy (four times), Dean Smith (four times, men’s basketball), Roy Williams (four times, men’s basketball), Sylvia Hatchell (three times, women’s basketball), Levy (three times) and Ron Miller (twice, fencing) also won NCOY honors in multiple seasons.
+• Jenny Levy (four times), Dean Smith (four times, men’s basketball), Roy Williams (four times, men’s basketball), Sylvia Hatchell (three times, women’s basketball), Levy (three times) and Ron Miller (twice, fencing) also won NCOY honors in multiple seasons.

-• Each of the last six men’s basketball coaches has won a National Coach of the Year award while at Carolina, including Frank McGuire, Smith, Bill Guthridge, Matt Doherty, Williams and Davis.
+• Each of the last six men’s basketball coaches has won a National Coach of the Year award while at Carolina, including Frank McGuire, Smith, Bill Guthridge, Matt Doherty, Williams and Hubert Davis.

 HEAD COACHES